aksommerville/ninelives/README.md

 - [x] Lay eggs.
 - [x] Use corpses as platforms.
 - [ ] Exit map.
-- [ ] With the core mechanics above implemented, make the call on removing text and hello.
+- [x] With the core mechanics above implemented, make the call on removing text and hello. ...definitely need to remove things.
 - [ ] Decorative mouse at start of each map.
 - [ ] Gore under the corpse.
 If impaled, have it drip blood onto the floor.
 - [ ] Show remaining eggs at the bottom of the screen.